Friendly or Flirty? Part 1 is here.

 Certainly there are times when a spouse is distracted for valid reasons, such as health, work or family/friends/coworkers.
 However, when a spouse is cheating on another or even interested in another, that spouse usually builds a wall from his or her guilt, hoping to evade being discovered and avoid any of the consequences, essentially a self-made prison.

 The air is thick with deception, making it hard for even the violated spouse to see clearly at times.
 One person said, “Over those years, it seemed like I had some mysterious disease.
 I felt the pain and the erratic symptoms, but I couldn’t put my finger on it.
-Once the affair was discovered, I felt like I had a name for it, like a tumor that I could choose to treat and/or have removed.”
+Once I discovered my husband had been having an affair, I felt like I finally had a name for it, like a tumor that I could choose to treat and/or have removed.”

 I remember when Bill and I lived in another city.
 Bill mentioned to me how after every church service a certain man, a married man, would come over and talk with me.
 I had never noticed until Bill mentioned it.
 He was right.
 I’m not sure about the man’s motives, but if Bill noticed it, the man’s wife probably did too.
 All the while I wasn’t paying attention.